UPDATE: Apple has finally taken then crown in our list of best laptops, all thanks to the new M1 chipset.

 Read the full review: Microsoft Surface Book 3

-Apple has once again refreshed and improved the MacBook Air, and the 2020 model represents the biggest upgrade we've seen in quite a while, easily making it one of the best laptops in the world, and certainly the best affordable MacBook ever made.
+Apple has once again refreshed and improved the MacBook Air, and the early 2020 model represents one of the biggest upgrades we've seen in quite a while, easily making it one of the best laptops in the world, and certainly the best affordable MacBook ever made.
 Apple has now included the latest 10th generation Intel processors, and for the first time you're able to get a MacBook AIr with a quad-core CPU, which makes a big difference when it comes to perfomance.

 You also get more storage as well, with Apple doubling the amount the base model comes with to 256GB.
 While it's can't compete with the raw power of the MacBook Pro 16-inch (above), this is by far the best MacBook Air the company has ever made.
 Best of all, Apple has once again lowered the entry price, so you're getting a more powerful laptop for cheaper.
 What's not to like about that?